Below you will find many of the questions we are most frequently asked – and their answers.

 The best time to arrange an extension to Europe would be when you get to Israel.
 This will allow you to take advantage of the best last minute deals available.

-If we decide to extend our trip to Europe, does that mean we have to fly back to Israel to return home on El AL or can we fly home from Europe on a different airline?
+If we decide to extend our trip to Europe, does that mean we have to fly back to Israel to return home on our original airline or can we fly home from Europe on a different airline?

 You will have to go back to Israel and fly back to the States from Israel.
 Another option is that you buy your own ticket from Europe back to the States which means that you will forfeit the return portion of your Taglit-Birthright Israel ticket.